Monday, November 30, 2015

 # # #

-Compare the overthrown ruler and the victorious elite:
+Compare the overthrown ruler and a leader of the victorious elite:

 • Figures of the monarchy that royalists admire welcome the king to Heaven.